tanaikech/DocsServiceApp/README.md

 ![](images/fig3.png)

+> IMPORTANT: About `getValues()` and `getFormulas()` methods, in the current stage, the process costs of them is much higher than those of Google Spreadsheet service.
+So when you want to retrieve the values and formulas from XLSX data, I would like to recommend to use Google Spreadsheet service by converting XSLX data to Google Spreadsheet.

 ### 1. `getImages()`

 Retrieve images in and over the cell from Microsoft Excel as blob.
 In this case, the images are directly retrieved from Microsoft Excel.